Russian speculative fiction: Late Soviet era

-The space opera subgenre was less developed, because both state censors and "highbrow" intelligentsia writers viewed it unfavorably.
-Nevertheless, there were moderately successful attempts to adapt space westerns to Soviet soil.
-The first was Alexander Kolpakov with "Griada" (1960), followed by Sergey Snegov with the Humans as Gods trilogy (1966–1977), among others.

 A specific branch of both science fiction and children's books appeared in the mid-Soviet era: the children's science fiction.
 It was meant to educate children while entertaining them.
 The star of the genre was Bulychov, who, along with his adult books, created Alisa Selezneva, a children's space adventure series about a teenage girl from the future.
 Others include Nikolay Nosov with his books about dwarf Neznayka, Evgeny Veltistov, who wrote about robot boy Electronic, Vitaly Melentyev, Yan Larri, Vladislav Krapivin, and Vitaly Gubarev.

 Films and other media

 Soviet cinema developed a tradition of science fiction films, with directors like Pavel Klushantsev, Andrey Tarkovsky, Konstantin Lopushansky, Vladimir Tarasov, Richard Viktorov and Gennady Tischenko.

 Many science fiction books, especially children's, were made into films, animation and TV.
 The most adapted Russian SF author was Bulychov; of the numerous films based on Alisa Selezneva stories, animation Mystery of the Third Planet (1981) is probably the most popular.
 Other Bulychov-based films include Per Aspera Ad Astra (1981), Guest from the Future (1985), Two Tickets to India (1985), The Pass (1988) and The Witches Cave (1990).
 Andrey Tarkovsky's Stalker (1979) was written by the Strugatskys, and is loosely based on their Roadside Picnic; there were also less successful films based on Dead Mountaineer's Hotel (1979) and Hard to Be a God (1989).
 Aelita (1924) was the first Soviet SF film, and Engineer Garin was made into film twice, in 1965 and in 1973.
 Amphibian Man (1962), The Andromeda Nebula (1967), Ivan Vasilyevich (1973), Heart of a Dog (1988), Sannikov's Land (1974) and Electronic (1980) were filmed as well.

 There were also numerous adaptations of foreign science fiction books, most frequently, by Jules Verne, Stanislaw Lem and Ray Bradbury.
-Of the movies based on original scripts, the comedy Kin-dza-dza!
-(1986) and children's space opera duology Moscow-Cassiopeia (1973) and Teens in the Universe (1974) should be noted.
+Noteworthy films based on original scripts include more comedic or lighthearted titles, such as the absurdist comedy Kin-dza-dza!
+(1986) and the children's space opera duology Moscow-Cassiopeia (1973) and Teens in the Universe (1974).

 Despite the genre's popularity, the Soviet Union had very few media dedicated solely to science fiction, and most of them were fanzines, released by SF fan clubs.
 SF short stories were usually present in either popular science magazines, such as Tekhnika Molodezhi, Vokrug sveta and Uralsky Sledopyt, or in literary anthologies, such as Mir Priklyucheniy, that also included adventure, history and mystery.